Fellowships Frequently Asked Questions

 That said, to the extent that your financial need is an obstacle, it can help strengthen a fellowships application if you share your experiences in an honest and well-told narrative.

-While competition varies by program, these programs aim to find the brightest and most engaged students in a particular field or area of interest.
+While competition varies by program, these awards aim to find the brightest and most engaged students in a particular field or area of interest.
 They are, almost by definition, the most competitive student awards out there—understandably, lots of students are interested in receiving additional funding and opportunities!

 While different awards focus on different interests and have somewhat different criteria, fellowships are awarded to committed, motivated students who are able to articulate a strong vision of who they are, where they want to go, and how the award will help them get there.
 The application process is often intense, requiring time, reflection, and revision, but through the process of working with our office, many applicants find that they are able to grow personally and professionally, clarify their goals, and strengthen their writing skills.
 We strongly encourage all students to consider applying for fellowships for these benefits alone.